aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to XLTM" h2="Export EPUB File to XLTM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert EPUB files to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert EPUB to XLTM.

+The first step in the process is to use Aspose.PDF for .NET to export the EPUB file to XLSX.
+This component provides a wide range of features and capabilities that make it easy to convert EPUB to XLSX.
+It supports a variety of formats, including EPUB, PDF, HTML, XPS, and more.
+It also provides a range of features such as text extraction, image extraction, and more.

+Once the EPUB file has been converted to XLSX, the next step is to use Aspose.Cells for .NET Spreadsheet Programming API to convert the XLSX file to XLTM.
+This component provides a wide range of features and capabilities that make it easy to convert XLSX to XLTM.
+It supports a variety of formats, including XLSX, XLSM, XLSB, XLTM, and more.
+It also provides a range of features such as data validation, formatting, charting, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+Using Aspose.Total for .NET makes it easy to convert EPUB to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+By using Aspose.PDF for .NET to export the EPUB file to XLSX, and then using Aspose.Cells for .NET Spreadsheet Programming API to convert the XLSX file to XLTM, developers can quickly and easily convert EPUB to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}